-- 1. Disassemble the pod by removing the PCB assemblies from the case, and the shield from the PCB assemblies.
-Refer to Disassembly.
-It is not necessary to separate the PCB assemblies at this point. - 2.
+- 1. Disassemble the pod.
+Refer to Disassembly. - 2.
 Remove the microprocessor from its socket. - 3.
-Connect the pod under test to +5, -5, and +12 volt power supplies.
-Apply power to the connector normally coupled to the troubleshooter; use pins 2 and 15 for +5 volts, pin 14 for +12 volts, pin 21 for -5 volts, and pin 25 for ground.
+Connect the pod under test to +5 volt and -5 volt power supplies.
+Apply power to the connector normally coupled to the troubleshooter; use pins 2 and 15 for +5 volts, pin 21 for -5 volts, and pin 25 for ground.
 If available, use a second troubleshooter and shielded cable to provide power to the pod. - 4.
 Connect a 9000 Series Troubleshooter to a second pod.
 Apply power to the troubleshooter, then connect the second pod ribbon cable to the microprocessor socket of the pod under test.